 The bears have outdoor access at night and are brought into the holding building each morning for feeding, observation and positive reinforcement training.
 During this period the outdoor exhibit areas are cleaned and enrichment items provided.
 Food enrichment is provided at random times each day.
 Trout are reared on site and released into the bear and seal pools for food and as enrichment.
 At least three training and / or enrichment activity are provided each day.

 Water is maintained between 10 and 16 degrees Celsius (50 to 61 degrees Fahrenheit) and a complete water change, via sand filters, ozonation and chlorination systems, occurs every 60 to 70 minutes.

 The exhibit was designed to set a benchmark for state of the art captive polar bear care, management and exhibition.
 Costing just under $16 million, work began in April 1999 and was completed in 2001.
 The Arctic Ring of Life was opened to the public on 20 October 2001.

 Sources: ZooLex (a service of the World Association of Zoos and Aquariums).
 Bear Conservation research.

 For more information click here to go to the ZooLex page for this facility (opens in a new window).

 - Captive breeding programme including a recent infant mortaility in 2018.
 See Polar bear cub born two days ago dies at the Detroit Zoo.
-Then on 8 February 2021 male bear Nuka killed female Luna during a breeding attempt.
+On 8 February 2021 female bear Anana died during a breeding attempt.
 See more here.
 Previously, in 1988, a polar bear was killed by another polar bear.